Double funding and option incompatibility

 A land manager with 100 hectares of arable cropped land who needs to meet the Ecological Focus Areas requirement on five per cent of their arable land (five hectares).

-The land manager chooses to use part of a field to meet his Ecological Focus Areas, in which they already manages seven hectares wild bird seed for farmland birds under the Agri-Environment Climate Scheme.
+The land manager has commitments to manage seven hectares of wild bird seed for farmland birds under the Agri-Environment Climate Scheme.

 Wild bird seed is one of the compatible options that is of a similar nature to Ecological Focus Area fallow.
 The management option payment calculation for Wild Bird Seed for Farmland Birds is based entirely on income foregone, with a separate capital item to establish the wild bird seed